lijon/jl_scad/README.md

 - box_scew_clamp() - similar but with a screw hole in the base, to screw the base and lid together.

 ## Orientations
-The `box_part()` module automatically orient parts for the sides like below, with their bottom against the box face, either on inside (default) or outside.
+The `box_pos()` module automatically orient parts for the sides like below, with their bottom against the box face, either on inside (default) or outside.
 Note that parts oriented downwards are rotated around X-axis instead of Y-axis.

 ![](images/jl_box_orientations.png)